-There are several important acoustic concepts to consider when in any recording environment.
+Learn about important acoustic concepts that need to be considered when in any recording environment.

 - Proximity Effect